phensley/docker-dns-rest/README.md

     2014-10-11T15:32:54.874238 [dnsrest] resolved foo.example.com. -> 172.17.0.4
     2014-10-11T15:36:40.487780 [dnsrest] resolved www.staging.example.com. -> 172.17.0.4

 The DNS server will also forward any names which do not match, to the resolver you specify (default is `8.8.8.8`).
-This can be disabled by setting the `no-recursion` command line option:
+This can be disabled by setting the `--no-recursion` command line option:

     root@e776fff8d971:/# ping github.com
     PING github.com (192.30.252.130) 56(84) bytes of data.